Zamora, Spain: Location

 Located in the north-west of the Iberian Peninsula, the city lies at about 649 metres above sea level, around a rocky hill near the Duero river some 50 km upstream of the Portuguese border.

 The municipality expands across a total area of 149.28 km2.

 Climate

-Zamora has a cold semi-arid climate (Köppen: BSk), with cool winters and warm to hot summers.
+Zamora has a cold semi-arid climate (Köppen: BSk), with cool winters and hot summers.
 Precipitation is mainly recorded during two seasons, spring and autumn, with summer characterized by droughts.
-The highest temperature ever recorded is 41.0 °C (105 °F) on 24 July 1995 while the minimum stood at −13.4 °C (8 °F) on 16 January 1945.
+The highest temperature ever recorded is 41.8 °C (105 °F) on 14 July 2022 while the minimum stood at −13.4 °C (8 °F) on 16 January 1945.
 Fog is common during winters, frequently decreasing morning temperatures.